pradyuman04/Restaurant-Management-System/README.md

 And tests 🛠
 Emojis (ofcourse) 😛

-In Live News Application you can read news in very differnt Category.
+In Restaurant Management System Application staff can easily manage table.
 I used Query API to call same API with differnt parameters.
 In Live News Application news are refreshs in every 10 min.

 ## Author